dmshann0n/CarND-Vehicle-Detection/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
+I recorded the positions of positive detections in each frame of the video and stored these positive windows in an instance of `Heatmap`.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 This code is located in `vehicle_detection/detector.py` in the `Detector._get_estimated_positions` method.